grechko-an/abbyy-test-task/README.md

 # abbyy-test-task
-This project contains autotests based on Jest + JS for API .
+This project contains API autotests based on Jest + JS.